 This course will introduce students to the sociology and history of the Middle East as one of the most diverse regions in the world.
 Specifically, it examines the historical development as well as the current transformation of social, cultural, economic, and political systems of Middle Eastern societies.
 Topics will be examined using a macro-sociological approach which analyzes both their internal dynamics and their role and place in the world.
 This course is cross-listed with HIST 115.
-Credit cannot be received for both courses.
+Students completing SOC 115 may not receive graduation credit for HIST 115.